okta/okta.github.io/_source/_standards/SAML/setting_up_a_saml_application_in_okta.md

 Here is how to set up a SAML application in Okta:

- 0. If you are using the "Developer UI" you will first need to switch to the "Classic UI".
-If you see a "< > Developer" prompt in the top left, click it and select "Classic UI" to switch to the classic UI.
+ 0. If you are using the developer dashboard you will first need to switch to the Classic UI.
+If you see a <b>< > Developer</b> prompt in the top left, click it and select <b>Classic UI</b> to switch to the Classic UI.

  1. Log in to your Okta organization as a user with administrative privileges.
 If you don't have an Okta organization, you can create a free Okta